 - Clinical Academic Staff

-In Northern Ireland, we've called on the Department of Health to apply pay uplifts in a more timely fashion - last year they were delayed by over 15 months.
+In Northern Ireland we continue to call on the Department of Health to apply uplifts in a more timely fashion given that the 2018/19 uplift was only recently applied.

 How is dentists' pay decided?